Development

 But I realized I would never be able to grow this into what I wanted.
 Besides, the base I used for the pre-compiler was a C parser which might eventually prove not to work exactly as the PHP parser does and I was actually starting to find some cracks in it with some singular PHP constructs.
 Anyway, I learned a lot with it, which was good.

 Most important of all, it has a very good programming interface to traverse and transform the tree.
 A few releases afterwards, the authors came with a plug-in interface, which made the whole project even easier, and that's what I used for the current release.
-On a practical level, though, the most important issue for me was that the authors have set up a mailing list to support it and have been very patient with my questions, for which I am thankful.

 For details about the current release, you may follow the index below.
 To keep going with the overview, you may press Next > at the bottom.